avoin-data-opas/avoin-data-opas.github.io/README.md

 If you want to add a new repository, copy the files of a topic repository and modify the necessary input in docs.yml.

-To run the site locally on you computer, you can use Git Bash and follow quickstart instructions on https://jekyllrb.com/ Run the command "bundle install" on your Git Bash to install needed plugins when trying to run the site for the first time.
+To run the site locally on you computer, you can use Git Bash and follow quickstart instructions on https://jekyllrb.com/